THE TOP FASTEST GROWING INDUSTRIES IN 2021 LIST – PREDICTIONS

 - Bicycle maintenance and repairs.
 Cycle workshops are busier than normal, servicing older bikes for customers trying to avoid public transport or just looking for something to do.

 - RVs.
 As people do not want to stay in hotels, demand for caravans is skyrocketing.
-Companies such as Thor Industries are having an increase in share value more than 100% in the last year.
+Companies such as Thor Industries are having an increase in share value by more than 100% in the last year.
 You can create a business selling caravans or offering rental, maintenance, repairs or upgrades.

 6. GARDENING AND HOME DIY PROJECTS

 - Plant seeds.
 Plant seeds have never been as popular as now.
-Most popular plat seeds on sale will depend on what part of the planet you intend to sell and may include carrot seeds, lettuce seeds, bean seeds and tomato seeds.
+The most popular plant seeds on sale will depend on what part of the planet you intend to sell and may include carrot seeds, lettuce seeds, bean seeds and tomato seeds.
 Two of the biggest seed companies, Marshalls and Suttons will be in heaven.
 For some buyers, there is a worry about fresh vegetables running short, but many people are just looking for an activity.
 Some people have been meant to do the veggie patch for years and now they have the time to do it plus it’s something educational to share with their kids.

 - Traffic to home and garden websites are high.
 Website such as Better Homes and Gardens, Real Simple, Martha Stewart Living and Southern Living, soared 54%.
 Being stuck at home is motivating many people to take on DIY projects.
 Currently, there is a surge in interest in lawn and garden and interestingly, there is massive interest in porch renovations.
 As people wave to neighbours at a distance and seek a little more outdoor time, they’re checking out porch makeovers videos for inspiration.